IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 3.	**Defining the virtual device:**</br>
-rs-pointcloud-stitching requires a file defining the virtual device created by combining the other 2 devices.</br>
-It should contain wanted FOV and resolution for the virtual device.</br>
+`rs-pointcloud-stitching` project the depth and color images from the 2 actual devices onto a virtual device.
+The definitions of this "virtual device" are given using a file named `virtual_dev.cfg`.
+This file should contain the desired FOV and resolution for the virtual device's color and depth streams.</br>
 For example:

     *virtual_dev.cfg:*</br>